yabellini/SitioAcademico/content/blog/2025-08-31-skytorial-linkedtorial-2/index.md

 ---
-title: "Nature Interview: Six questions to ask before jumping into a spreadsheet"
+title: "Skytorial and Linkedtorial 2: Your Profile on GitHub"
 author: Yanina Bellini Saibene
-summary: "Stephanie Melchor interviewed me for Nature about aspect to take into account when using spreadsheets for science"
+summary: "Second part of the Skytorial and Linkedtorial series: how to create your profile on GitHub step by step."
-date: '2025-08-11'
+date: '2025-08-31'
 categories:
   - English
   - Open Data
   - Open Science
   - 100DaysToOffLoad2025
   - RSE
+  - GitHub
 tags:
   - English
   - Open Data
   - Open Science
   - 100DaysToOffLoad2025
   - RSE
+  - GitHub
 ---

-## 🧵 Linkedtorial 2 – Your profile on GitHub
+## 🧵 Skytorial | Linkedtorial 2 – Your profile on GitHub

 🌟 The first thing on GitHub is your profile: your cover letter to the academic and scientific world.
 This is how colleagues, collaborators, and potential reviewers of your projects find you.